exis-io/exis-io.github.io/pages/security/Permission.md

 * Client returns **RESPONSE**
 * Node holds public key of permissions object.

-Is a set of held messages a vulurability?
+Is a set of held messages a vulnerability?

 **CHALLENGE** contains a nonce.